 “State against state, mate against mate”.
 That has been the State Of Origin motto since the concept began in 1980 and was seen in the very first game at Lang Park when Queensland captain Arthur Beetson belted Parramatta team mate and New South Wales player Mick Cronin.
 Club allegiances are thrown out the door when 34 players put on the Maroon and Blue.
 Though not a part of the NRL Premiership itself, it’s a hugely important fixture on the Rugby League calendar.
-Last year saw New South Wales win the trophy for just the second time in a row, a huge turnaround considering they won just once between 2006 and 2017.
-The Maroons will be desperate to reassert their dominance, but won’t have it all their own way against a NSW side with plenty of talent.
-Expect one of the most fascinating Origin series’ in recent memory in 2019.
+Last year saw New South Wales win the trophy for the second time in a row, a huge turnaround considering they won just once between 2006 and 2017.
+The Maroons will be desperate to reassert their dominance, but they won’t have it all their own way against a NSW side with plenty of talent.
+Expect one of the most fascinating Origin series’ in recent memory in 2020.

 2020 Grand Final

 Twelve months of blood, sweat and hard work goes on the line during the last 80 minutes of the season in the NRL Grand Final.
-What each player works for, and have dreamed about their whole life, can come to fruition if their side can find a way to bust a gut just one more time.
-If successful, you’re the winner of Rugby League’s greatest prize, as we saw last year with Roosters defeating the Melbourne Storm, their 14th title in total and third since the competition went national.
+What each player has worked for and dreamed about their whole life can come to fruition if their side can find a way to get over the line just one more time.
+If successful, you’re the winner of Rugby League’s greatest prize, as we saw last year with Roosters defeating the Canberra Raiders to earn their 14th Premiership in total and third since the competition went national.